tsunghan-wu/SLD/README.md

 3. **Isn't using SDXL for improved visualization results unfair?**

    *For quantitative comparisons with baselines in our paper (Table 1), we explicitly exclude the SDXL refinement step to maintain fairness.
-Also, we set the same hyper-parameters across all models.
-We will cleanup our code upload to the repo soon.*
+Also, we set the same hyper-parameters across all models in [quantitative evaluation](#chart_with_upwards_trend-quantitative-evaluation-on-text-to-image-t2i-generation)*

 4. **Can other LLMs replace GPT-4 in your process?**